mpeeples2008/ArchNetSci/_book/03-exploratory-analysis.md

 ### Transitivity and Clustering

-A network's global average transitivity (or clustering coefficient) is the number of closed triads over the total number of triads in a network.
-This measure can be calculated using "igraph::transitivity" for simple networks with or without isolates, directed networks, and weighted networks.
+A network's global average transitivity (or clustering coefficient) is three times the number of closed triads over the total number of triads in a network.
+This measure can be calculated using `igraph::transitivity` for simple networks with or without isolates, directed networks, and weighted networks.
 There are options within the function to determine the specific type of transitivity (global transitivity is the default) and for how to treat isolates.
-See the help document (?igraph::transitivity) for more details.
+See the help document (`?igraph::transitivity`) for more details.
 If you want to calculate local transitivity for a particular node you can use the "type='local'" argument.
 This will return a NA value for nodes that are not part of any triads (isolates and nodes with a single connection).

 ```r